cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/ansible.md

 aliases: ["/plugins/ansible/", "/developer/official_plugins/ansible/", "/working_with/official_plugins/configuration/ansible/"]
 ---

-The Ansible plugin enables you to configure Cloudify resources with Ansible and provides an agentless method for executing operations on remote hosts.
+The Ansible plugin enables you to configure Cloudify resources with Ansible and provides an agentless method for executing operations on hosts.

 ## Playbook Run Operation